Backup and Disaster Recovery

 Some failures go beyond recovering files or restoring a single system.
 When core services are affected, systems are unavailable, or infrastructure disruption takes out more than one part of the stack, the issue becomes operational continuity.

 At that point, restoring data alone is not enough.
 Systems need to come back in the right order.
 Dependencies need to hold.
 Access needs to be restored properly.
-Critical services need to be brought back without creating confusion, delay, or wider disruption across the business.
+Critical services need to be brought back without creating confusion, delay or wider disruption across the business.

-UmbrellaNET structures disaster recovery around service restoration, recovery order, and operational priority.
-That means recovery is aligned to how your systems actually need to come back, what the business relies on first, and what has to be available to regain control without leaving your team to work it out during the outage.
+UmbrellaNET structures disaster recovery around service restoration, recovery order and operational priority.
+That means recovery is aligned to how your systems need to come back, what the business relies on first, and what has to be available to regain control without leaving your team to work it out during the outage.

 Frequently Asked Questions